SyedSherazHussain/UNO/README.md

   At the beginning of the game, both the player and computer have equal winning chances.
 Neither of them has an advantage over the other
   ## ⦿ LIMITING INACTIVITY PERIOD
   We will be designing a player vs computer game to keep the player riveted on to the game instead of a multi-player game - which can devastate the player's interest due to long periods of inactivity while waiting for their turns
+  ## ⦿ CARD DEALING
+  This is an added feature not found in the traditional UNO game.
+We have included this in the game to create a competitive environment and to increase the difficulty level of the game - If a player has no playable cards in his hand, then they can exchange an action card with the required colour card, from the PC and vice versa.
+  ## ⦿ CHALLENGING WILD DRAW FOUR
+  Another added feature - If a player wants, then they can challenge the other’s throw of Wild card Draw 4.
+WILD DRAW FOUR can only be played when no valid card is available.
+If played otherwise and challenged, then as penalty 6 cards must be drawn from the deck.

 # **Technical Architecture**
   A detailed architecture diagram for the project linking the various functions and modules to the main loop has been attached to this file.

 # **How to deploy the program**
+  To play the game:
+  - You must have a python IDLE (game originally created on Visual Studio Code)
+  - You must import the third party module 'colorama' to view coloured text; We used Colorama to bring colors to the game, especially the starting UNO title, “Fore” command is used to color the characters of a line
+    The rest of the games’ lines have also been colored to light cyan  to make the game look appealing.
+  - Built-in modules 'time' and 'random' have been used in the program therefore, they must also be imported for code execution.